-Given that the Intention-to-Treat is the heart of the experimental analysis, we construct the 'cost per study subject' that corresponds to the spend on the sample over which the ITT is estimated.
+Given that the Intention-to-Treat is the heart of the experimental analysis, we construct the realized cost per study subject that corresponds to the spend on the sample over which the ITT is estimated.
 The raw costing returns the cost per beneficiary, but less than this is spent per study subject to deliver the ITT if compliance is less than complete.
 Both implementers face a relatively simple relationship between cost and compliance.
 For GD, individuals not treated cost nothing.
-Similarly for HD, their rules stipulate that they pay sub-implementers a fixed amount based on enrollment at the end of the first of WRN training to then follow through and offer all appropriate subsequent classes in the curriculum.
+Similarly for HD, their rules stipulate that they pay sub-implementers a fixed amount based on enrollment at the end of the first of WRN training to then follow through and offer all appropriate subsequent classes in the curriculum; compliance at this first hurdle therefore determines costs to USAID as well.
 These costs are almost exclusively based on offering the courses and do not scale sharply with class size.
 Hence, we consider all costs as 'averted' for non-compliers, and for each arm we calculate the ITT-comparable cost by multiplying the compliance rate times the cost per beneficiary.